sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 ## Burn by U-Disk

-M0sense can be burned by draging and dropoing firmware to u-disk.
+M0sense can be burned by dragging and dropping firmware to u-disk.

 Hold BOOT key, then click RST key once, a removable disk is shown in computer.